-Caitlyn Ambrose Dale Deas Salman Mukhi Fang-Wen Shen
+Caitlyn Ambrose Dale Deas Salman Mukhi Fang-Wen Shen ADVISERS:

 Matthew Walker III, Associate Professor of the Practice of Biomedical Engineering Kalpana Manthiram, M.D.
-Pediatric Infectious Disease Fellow
+Pediatric Infectious Disease Fellow CLIENT:

-Vanderbilt University Medical Center

-MEDICAL CENTER

-Physicians in pediatric infectious disease wards are currently unable to obtain accurate fever histories from children.
+Vanderbilt University Medical Center VANDERBILT WUNIVERSITY MEDICAL CENTER Physicians in pediatric infectious disease wards are currently unable to obtain accurate fever histories from children.
 This is due to the unrealistic expectation for parents to gather around-the-clock temperature measurements.
 Undersampling occurs due to this inability, causing an inaccurate or incomplete diagnosis of an infectious disease.
 Nashville Health's goal is to prevent undersampling by creating a device that will continuously record core body temperature of children from 2-18 years old.
 We designed an ambulatory temperature tracking device, AccuTemp, that records core body temperature within the ear.

-AccuTemp begins temperature measurement when a photodiode intercepts infrared light emanating from the tympanic membrane.
+AccuTemp begins temperature measurement when a photodiode intercepts infrared light emanating from the tympanic

+A photodiode placed within the ear cap canal will receive IR, relay that information to the Arduino compatible board, and transmit the temperature data via Bluetooth to a computer. membrane.
 The signal is converted into temperature, stored on an Arduino compatible board, and then subsequently transmitted to the physician's computer via Bluetooth for analysis.
 Currently, there are few correlative studies between fever patterns and certain diseases, affording AccuTemp the opportunity to expand the field of infectious disease research.
 AccuTemp differs from other existing devices with its ability to continuously track, store and relay temperature information.
-Compared to traditional temperature measurements made manually using axillary, rectal and oral thermometers, AccuTemp offers a reliable, non-invasive, and automatic approach that will help revolutionize the future of infectious disease detection.
+Compared to traditional temperature measurements made manually using axillary, rectal and oral thermometers, AccuTemp offers a reliable, noninvasive and automatic approach that will help revolutionize the future of infectious disease detection.
+HyDRRA: Hydration Determination by Resistance and Reactance Analysis TEAM MEMBERS: